dhermes/python-multi/README.md

 This is a single purpose repository intended to provide a Dockerfile for an image with multiple Python versions installed.

+The Dockerfile uses `pyenv` to install the included Python versions.

 ## Short Description

 The "Short Description" on Docker Hub should read:

-> Multiple Python versions installed into Ubuntu LTS (18.04 as of May 2018)
+> Multiple Python versions installed into Ubuntu LTS (18.04 as of July 2018)

 This is provided here as a back-up (i.e. in case the short description is overwritten).